dyedbird/REG-2022-03-28/README.md

 possession rate on success

 Design
 League tables with available possession rate stats for Super Lig and top 8 European leagues are web scraped using Beautiful Soup and manipulated in Pandas and combined into one single data set.
 A baseline modeling is conducted on available data from Super Lig but the limited available did not allow for production of a reliable model just for Super Lig.
 However, selection of features for the baseline is validated during modeling of the  top 8 European (UEFA)leagues.
-For the main modeling of the UEFA Leagues, the data is  first split into training, validation and test sets (60, 20, 20) and feature selection is based upon eliminating col-linearity using stats-models package.
+For the main modeling of the UEFA Leagues, the available data is from  2015 thru 2022 consisting of 1,088 rows and 14 features.
+Target label is set as Possession Rate and data is split into training, validation and test sets (60, 20, 20).
+Feature selection is based upon eliminating col-linearity using stats-models package.
 Training and validation test scores are also obtained using scikit-learn package as a back check and proved to be within 0.02 points from each other.
+Final model is selected to be Lasso Regression albeit with modest score improvement over Simple Regression with a final R^2 score of 0.601.

 Data